ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/README.md

 Because the bowl is white or clear we can see when the water is dirty and thus when it needs changing.

-If you see leafs turning yellow that means all of the nitrogen in the bowl has been used up and you need to add more fertilizer.

 When the water is dirty we change the water quickly because it is a bowl system that is very small and easy to change out.

 ---